rust-lang/rfcs/text/0000-c-unwind-abi.md

   future RFC][unresolved-questions].

 ## Additional limitations
+[additional-limitations]: #additional-limitations

+In order to limit the scope of this RFC, the following limitations are imposed:

-No subtype relationship is defined between functions or function pointers using different ABIs.
-This RFC also does not define coercions between `"C"` and `"C unwind"`.
+* No subtype relationship is defined between functions or function pointers using different ABIs.
+* Coercions are not defined between `"C"` and `"C unwind"`.

-As noted in the [summary][summary], if a Rust frame containing a pending `catch_unwind` call is unwound by a foreign exception, the behavior is undefined for now.
+* As noted in the [summary][summary], if a Rust frame containing a pending `catch_unwind` call is unwound by a foreign exception, the behavior is undefined for now.

-This RFC makes no attempt to define the behavior of asynchronous exceptions, such as SEH on Windows, interrupting Rust code.
+* The behavior of asynchronous exceptions, such as SEH on Windows, interrupting Rust code is not defined.

+These may be addressed in [future RFCs][future-possibilities].

 # Drawbacks
 [drawbacks]: #drawbacks